brajeshwar/brajeshwar.github.io/styleguide.md

 - `{:.aside .right}` flushes right
 - `{:.mark}` shares the same style as HTML <mark>MARK</mark> and is a highlighted text/phrase block.
 - images can be `.small`, `.medium`, `.large`, or `.full`.
 Besides the default `left` alignment, they can be flushed `.right`.
-- `.text-center` aligns a text to the center.